DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Appendix

 \subsection{Baseline models}

-In this section, we describe the details of our two baseline models: \textsc{TaPas} and \textsc{TaPas-Adapted}.
-Since, the TaPas \cite{herzig-etal-2020-tapas} architecture has been used for QA over tables and we do not have any question in composition extraction task, we use table caption as a proxy for the question.
-We replace the empty table cells with special [EMPTY] token.
-The table caption and text in table cells are converted to wordpieces using the $LM$ tokenizer.
-Then, we concatenate the wordpieces of caption and row-wise flattened table.
-Note that it is possible to obtain more than one wordpiece for some table cells.
-Since the input length after tokenization can be greater than 512, we truncate minimum possible rows from the end so that the length becomes less than or equal to 512.
-To avoid large number of rows getting truncated due to long caption, we truncate the caption so that it only contributes $\leq$ 100 wordpieces.
-To differentiate between the table cells belonging to different rows and/or columns, row and column index embeddings are added to the wordpiece embeddings in the \textsc{TaPas} architecture.
-Position and Segment embeddings are same as in BERT \cite{devlin2018bert}, except that position indexes are incremented when table cell changes.
-Original TaPas architecture also involves adding different Rank embeddings to the input in order to answer rank based questions.
-We use the same rank embeddings for every table cell since there is no rank relation among the table cells for our case.
+In this section, we describe the details of our baseline models: \textsc{TaPas}, \textsc{TaPas-Adapted}, \textsc{TaBERT} and \textsc{TaBERT-Adapted}.
+Since, the \textsc{TaPas} \cite{herzig-etal-2020-tapas} architecture has been used for QA over tables and we do not have any questions in the composition extraction task, we use table caption as a proxy for the question.
+We replace the empty table cells with a special [EMPTY] token.
+The table caption and text in table cells are converted to word-pieces using the $LM$ tokenizer.
+Then, we concatenate the word-pieces of the caption and row-wise flattened table.
+Note that it is possible to obtain more than one word-piece for some table cells.
+Since the input length after tokenization can be greater than 512, we truncate the minimum possible rows from the end so that the length becomes less than or equal to 512.
+To avoid a large number of rows getting truncated due to long captions, we truncate the caption so that it only contributes $\leq$ 100 word-pieces.
+To differentiate between the table cells belonging to different rows and/or columns, row and column index embeddings are added to the word-piece embeddings in the \textsc{TaPas} architecture.
+Position and Segment embeddings are the same as in BERT \cite{devlin2018bert}, except that position indexes are incremented when the table cell changes.
+Original \textsc{TaPas} architecture also involves adding different Rank embeddings to the input in order to answer rank-based questions.
+We use the same rank embeddings for every table cell since there is no rank relation among the table cells for our case. \\ All these different types of embeddings are added together and passed through the $LM$.
+We take the contextual embedding of the first word-piece of every table cell to be representative of it.
+Since we do not have row and column nodes here, row and column embeddings are computed by taking the average of the first word-piece contextual embeddings of cells occurring in that row/column, which are then fed to an MLP for row/column classification.
+Edge embeddings are computed by concatenating the first workpiece contextual embeddings of source and destination cells. \\ Figure \ref{fig:tapas_adapted} shows the schematic of \textsc{TaPas-Adapted} model.
+Here, we initialize $LM$ weights with that of \textsc{MatSciBERT} \cite{gupta_matscibert_2022}.
+All other details are the same as in the \textsc{TaPas} model, except that here we add row and column index embeddings to \textsc{MatSciBERT} output, instead of input. \\ For \textsc{TaBERT} also, we use the table caption as the proxy for the NL sentence, concatenate it with linearized rows and feed into the \textsc{TaBERT} model which generates cell embedding by passing through BERT and applying vertical attention to propagate information across columns.
+Following the kind of linearization used by \textsc{TaBERT}, we linearize each cell as a concatenation of cell type and cell value for each cell, where cell type is divided into numeric, alphanumeric or text.
+Since \sys\; does not use pretraining, we do not use \textsc{TaBERT's} pretrained weights but instead train from initial weights on our row, column and edge-level prediction tasks.
+We also implement another baseline called \textsc{TaBERT-Adapted}, which replaces the \textsc{BERT} encoder in \textsc{TaBERT} with \textsc{MatSciBERT} \cite{gupta_matscibert_2022} to provide materials science domain's information to the model.\\ In \textsc{TABBIE}, as opposed to \textsc{TaPaS} and \textsc{TaBERT}, table cells are passed independently into the LM, instead of being linearized/flattened into a single long sequence.
+Similar to \textsc{TaBERT}, we don't initialize \textsc{TABBIE}'s architecture with its pretrained weights for a fair comparison. \textsc{TABBIE-Adapted} again replaces the \textsc{BERT} encoder in \textsc{TaBERT} with \textsc{MatSciBERT} \cite{gupta_matscibert_2022}. \\ The complete code and data is available at \href{https://github.com/M3RG-IITD/DiSCoMaT}{https://github.com/M3RG-IITD/DiSCoMaT}.